openedx/event-routing-backends/docs/event-mapping/list_of_supported_edx_events.rst

 List of supported edx events
 ============================

 edX events supported by `event-routing-backends` are listed below.
-Each entry has a link to documentation of that event.
-Documentation of course completion event will be added soon.

 Enrollment events
 -----------------